Lucretia/hs610-info/README.md

 Bus 001 Device 065: ID 256c:006d HUION Huion Tablet_HS610
 ```

+If you have a device with the same VID:PID as above, can you open an issue here with the details of the device?

 ## Flashing the firmware on Windows

 On flashing the device under a Windows VM, you are prompted to press buttons 1 and 5 on the device as you plug it in, this puts the device into a new mode for flashing.